Nature's Nook

 Lack of detailed product images, information, or reviews can make users hesitant to complete a purchase

-Using my research findings, I crafted a user persona to help identify the main user.
+Using my research findings, I crafted a user persona to help identify the main type of user.
 Say hello to James!

 James is a software engineer in his 30’s who needs to see specific and accurate information on camping gear he is buying in order to be certain the gear won’t fail while he is camping with his friends.

-I then put myself in James's shoes and went through the steps of researching and ordering an item from a camping website and noted down my thoughts during each step.
+Putting myself in James's shoes, I went through the steps of researching and ordering an item from a camping website and noted down my thoughts during each step.

 Starting the Design